peter88213/novelibre/docs/help/characters_menu.md

 You can add a character to the tree with **Characters > Add**.

 - If a character is selected, the new character is placed after the selected one.
-- Otherwise, the new character is placed at the first position.
+- Otherwise, the new character is placed at the last position.
 - The new character has an auto-generated title.
 You can change it in the right pane.
 - The status of newly created characters is *minor*.